hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 > Recently, the authors have implemented options for different methods for shrinkage estimation.
 It has been shown that in most situations these methods have [less bias than the 'normal` method](https://bioconductor.org/packages/devel/bioc/vignettes/apeglm/inst/doc/apeglm.html) we have used by default.
 >
 > However when using these methods, rather than using the `contrast` argument you will be required to specify `coef`.
 Using contrast forms an expanded model matrix, treating all factor levels equally, and averages over all distances between all pairs of factor levels to estimate the prior.
 Using coef, means looking only at that column of the model matrix (so usually that would be one level against the reference level) and estimates the prior for that coefficient from the distribution of those MLE of coefficients.
 When using coef, the shrinkage depends on which level is chosen as reference.
+>
+> For more information on shrinkage, the DESeq2 vignette has an [Extended section on shrinkage estimators](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#extended-section-on-shrinkage-estimators) that is quite useful.

 ## MA plot